jrpinteno/AdventOfCode-2022/README.md

 Next step was overriding `operator<()` following the schema I had done in swift.
 The first part worked flawlessly.
 But, on the second part, a wild infinite loop appeared.

 I made a second implementation using `std::visit`.
 That's when I have realized that both my *Swift* and *C++* code had the same bug.
 Since I was using  `std::lexicographical_compare`, it already took care of the empty cases ([]) for the lists.
 Once I removed that in the first implementation, that one worked as well.

+### Day 14
+This has been by far the most troublesome problem... but it wasn't due to code at all.
+I got stranded in Nuremberg by Lufthansa (f*ck them) due to "snow storm".
+Part 1 was quite easy and I coded the whole thing while I was in the plane waiting for them to decide whether we could disembark.
+As for the second part I had some issue which was solved while I was rubberducking with a professional curling player who happened to be computer science student as well.

+### Day 18
+Haven't had the mindset these last days, as you can see days 15-17 haven't been done yet.
+It took me 2 days to fly and this was the least of my problems.
+It did help though to keep my mind occupied.
+Wasn't as difficult as I first considered it, but some nasty accumulation of off-by-one errors prevented a quick resolution.

+### Day 20
+Another quite straightforward problem.
+Looks like I'm getting the hang of these kind of challenges.
+But sometimes they bite back.
+Instead of doing the *euclidean reminder* I thought it was clever to just iterate until the value was positive.
+Didn't think much of it and part 2 took around half a second per iteration on release...
+After some profiling I found out my cleverness wasn't such, numbers were too big.
+Once implemented it the right way, solution came immediately.

+### Day 21
+I was getting [day 13](#day-13) vibes.
+I knew variants was what I wanted to use.
+Then it was just a matter of going recursively until a monkey yelled a number.
+For part 2 I knew what was asked of me, but still couldn't find a proper way of attacking the problem.
+Then considered *Newton-Raphson* method which I had learned in computational physics.
+Ended up doing *secant method* since it's more flexible and I didn't want to deal with derivatives.
+I still want to think another way to solve this.

+### Day 23
+As soon as I read half of the text I thought of using a `std::unordered_set` to hold the elf positions (à la [day 14](#day-14) with the rocks and the sand).
+The possible moves is a `std::unordered_map` holds the future locations as key and a vector of the elves which would move there.
+That way we can easily tell when there will be collisions and those elves won't move.
+Finally using the *bounding box* method from [day 18](#day-18) saves the day.